simeonpashley/simeonpashley.github.io/_posts/2013-04-17-what-i-was-responsible-for-as-studio-head.md

 10. Provide marketing & PR assets in a timely, high quality fashion, to the BDM following the processes laid out by the BDD.
-11. Provide timely assets to support the up to date maintenance of the company’s website to the BDM.
+11. Provide timely assets to support the up to date maintenance of the company's website to the BDM.
 12. Initiate and develop sales opportunities, work with the BDM & CEO on qualifying, prioritising and closing opportunities.
 13. Provide the BDM with timely accurate sales updates.
 14. Support the BDM to open new relationships and opportunities.
-15. Support group and other studio’s business development activities.
+15. Support group and other studio's business development activities.
-16. Maintain awareness of the external perception of the studio’s brand.
+16. Maintain awareness of the external perception of the studio's brand.
 17. Execute on the brand strategy.
 18. Agree the BD budget for the studio with BDM and FD.
 19. Execute on BD tasks within the agreed budget.